 Every single thing I look at, I imagine how I can capture it with paint.

-My current body of work is about the search for captivating ethereal light, and reflective water.
+My current body of work is about the search for captivating ethereal light, and reflective water within those very brief glimpses of movement.
 My style sits between a paradox of realism, and abstraction with the intent of unifying the irony.
-I usually begin a piece with acrylics, and finish using fine oils.
-Somehow, I believe, the feathers, the water, and the light; which appear in my work so frequently, are serendipitous to those micro-moments, and maybe that is why I paint them so often.
-They are symbolic of our growth, transport, wonder, vision, and inquisitive existence.
+The same as one would try to unify spirit and form.
+I work with acrylics, fine oils and genuine metal leaf.
+I believe, the water, the light and the figurative imagery used in my work are serendipitous to those micro-moments, those flashes of our existence which are all symbolic of our growth, transport, wonder, vision, and inquisitive nature.